Knowing how long is normal for your Leopard Gecko (Eublepharis macularius) to take to digest

 The most important thing when it comes to your Leopard Gecko’s digestion time is finding out what is normal for them as an individual.

 Don’t be afraid to monitor for bowel movements, and take notes!
 It’s all part of good Leopard Gecko husbandry.

 If your Leopard Gecko usually has a bowel movement 2 days after a meal, you will know that something is wrong if he doesn’t poop for 5 days.

 Temperature Affects Digestion Time

 If the temperature is too cool, your Leopard Gecko will not have the energy to facilitate digestion.
-Food will sit in the digestive tract for a long time and bowel movements will cease.

 For Leopard Geckos, floor temperature is important.
 They rest their belly on the warm substrate to aid with digestion.
 90 degrees Fahrenheit is the ideal floor temperature to aid digestion.